Yoga For Athletes Training:

-Truth is, people all around the world can benefit from the ancient practice of yoga, which yes, includes athletes who are training!
-The calm and flowing poses associated with yoga might not seem to fit with intense athletic training at first, but the benefits may be vast!
+Truth is, people all around the world can benefit from the practice of yoga.
+Indeed, this includes athletes who are training!
+The calm and flowing poses associated with yoga (on the surface) may seem contrary compared to intense athletic training.
+However, they may fit better then you think.

 The Institute of Yoga for Sports Science, has become a great reference for discussing many of the ways yoga can be brought into sports and athletic training.
 Not just from the physical stand-point, but the standpoint of focus, calming nerves, and the shear power of the breath.
 We’ll be referencing some of there findings throughout this post.

-Yoga for athletes, focuses a lot of it's efforts on joint and muscle flexibility.
+Oftentimes, when yoga is brought into the arena of athletic training, it focuses on joint and muscle flexibility.
 Increasing these aspects of flexibility is great for all kinds of sports, not limiting itself to just one genre.
 This can include anything from basketball to marathon running, golf, even bodybuilders.

-Hopkins Medicine explains just this, discussing the efforts of slow movements and breathing, which can aid in increasing blood flow throughout the body, as well as warm-up muscle groups.
+Hopkins Medicine discusses the efforts of slow movements and breathing.
+Furthermore, aiding in increasing blood flow throughout the body, as well as warming-up muscle groups.
 This can be beneficial both before and after a training session.
 Many of the poses, this article exclaims, also helps to build strength.
 Yoga is multidimensional, versatile, and benefits many aspects of the self.

-A blog post called: "Why Athletes Who Practice Yoga May Have the Advantage This Olympics” over at The Institute of Yoga Sports Science, exclaims that one of the benefits that "minimal sports-specific yoga” can provide is exposing them to different paces and tempos to their regular training, inevitably leading to these athletes working with less strain, and moving with less effort.
+Here is another interesting blog post.
+“Why Athletes Who Practice Yoga May Have the Advantage This Olympics” over at The Institute of Yoga Sports Science.
+The article exclaims that one of the benefits “minimal sports-specific yoga” can provide, is exposing athletes to different paces and tempos to their regular training.
+Thus, leading to these athletes working with less strain, and moving with less effort.

-Another referenced article over at The Yoga Institute of Sports Science, discusses an approach to core strength outside the realm of simply doing crunches.
-It discusses the needs and ability of yoga maneuvers to target 5 different core muscles for stability, which you can read more about here!
+Another referenced article at The Yoga Institute of Sports Science, discusses an approach to core strength outside the realm of simply doing crunches.
+Furthermore, discussing the need and ability of yoga maneuvers to target 5 different core muscles for stability, which you can read more about here!

-Yoga has been a centerpiece in many studies looking at how it can aide in balance and flexibility.
-Like this published study in 2016, which compared athletes in a 10-week program; one of which was a “yoga group” and one was a “non-yoga group” measuring performance levels.
-Results indicated that their were significant gains in flexibility & balance in the YG from start to end of then program.
+Yoga has been a centerpiece in studies looking at how it can aide in balance and flexibility.
+Like this published study in 2016, which compared athletes in a 10-week program.
+One of which was a “yoga group” and one was a “non-yoga group” measuring performance levels.
+Results indicated that their were significant gains in flexibility & balance in the YG from start to end of the program.
 Significant gains in joint angles, also were releveled.
 The study concluded that not just flexibility and balance improvements were seen, but whole body measures of college athletes.

 According to a controlled clinical trial published in 2015, a growing number of research studies have showed Hatha yoga (a specific style of yoga practice) can lead to improvements in cardiorespiratory fitness and “muscular strength“.